 Air pollution is shrinking scenic views, damaging plants, and degrading high elevation streams and soils in the Great Smoky Mountains.
 Even human health is at risk.
 Most pollution originates outside the park and is created by power plants, industry, and automobiles.

 Great Smoky Mountains National Park has an array of air quality initiatives underway, including research and monitoring.
-To get an in depth look at air pollution, visit the National Park Service Air Resources web pages.
 Research and monitoring conducted in the park has shown that airborne pollutants emitted from mostly outside the Smokies are degrading park resources and visitor enjoyment.
 The burning of fossil fuels—coal, oil, and gas—causes most of the pollution.
 Inadequate pollution control equipment in power plants, factories, and automobiles is the primary problem.

 Wind currents moving toward the southern Appalachians transport pollutants from urban areas, industrial sites, and power plants located both near and far.
 The height and physical structure of the mountains, combined with predominant weather patterns, tend to trap and concentrate human-made pollutants in and around the national park.